ryantjx/digital-asset-options-pricing/README.md

 ### X.X How Realized Volatility affects the pricing models?
 In this topic, we explore different volatility models, and select the best volatility model to understand digital assets.

-### X.X What is the IV given the prices?
+### X.X What are some of the pricing models used?
+What is the IV given the prices?

 ## X Option predicted price vs Actual Price comparison
 This chapter focuses on the estimated price of an option compared to the actual price.

-### X.X How different are the prices / IV compared to the quoted price?
+### X.X Are the prices / IV compared to the quoted price different?

-### X.X Which is better?
-Model or Actual?
-Is there a better way to price?
+### X.X Is there a model that prices the closest to the quoted price?

+### Are there any times where the model prices the instrument differently from the quoted prices (outliers)?

 ## X Possible Trading Strategies
 This chapter focuses on using the information from the previous chapters to generate a trading strategy that exploits market inefficiencies.
+Can we use the model to generate a trading strategy based on the mispricing?

 Timeframes : 15m, 1h, 24h